A day trip from Antigua is the perfect way to explore the Central and Western Highlands of Guatemala.

 Boasted as the prettiest lake in the world, there’s a reason why so many people are clamoring to visit.
 A jam-packed day trip will suffice if you want to at least go and see it and take a boat to one of the dozen lakeside Maya towns.

-Most guided day trips and tours will only have time for Panajachel, but I’ve seen others that also include visits to San Juan La Laguna (one of my favorite towns), San Pedro La Laguna (where we lived!), and Santiago Atitlán.
+Most guided day trips and tours will only have time for Panajachel, known as the gateway to Lake Atitlan, but I’ve seen others that also include visits to San Juan La Laguna (one of my favorite towns), San Pedro La Laguna (where we lived!), and Santiago Atitlán.

 Which Trip or Tour From Antigua to Choose?

-All of the above destinations make for fun and affordable day trips from Antigua.
-However, to make the most of your time, maybe stick to the villages and activities that are closer to the city.
-From El Hato to the hiking trails to the nearby fincas, that’s still plenty to occupy a half or full-day adventure!
+To make the most of your time, I recommend sticking to the villages and activities that are closer to the city.
+From El Hato to the hiking trails to the nearby fincas, there’s still plenty to do for a half or full-day adventure!

-On the other hand, if you are excited to explore outside of the Antigua Valley, then consider Mixjo Viejo or Iximché ruins.
-If you’re not full of energy, I would discourage the 10-hour Chichicastenango or Lake Atitlán day trips.
-If time and energy and money are limitless for you, did you know you can even go on a day trip to go to Tikal by air (like, that’s insanely far?!)
+On the other hand, if you are excited to explore outside of the Antigua Valley, then consider Mixco Viejo or Iximché ruins.
+If you’re not full of energy or dislike long journeys, I would discourage the 10-hour Chichicastenango or Lake Atitlán day trips.

 Whatever day trip destination or activity you choose, I hope you love it!
 My personal favorite was waking up for sunrise to hike Pacaya when it was erupting!